s3ql/s3ql/rst/installation.rst

   `ImportError` if the module is not installed, and will print the installed version if the module is installed.

 .. _inst-s3ql:

 Installing S3QL
 ===============

-To install S3QL itself, proceed as follows:
+To build and install S3QL itself, proceed as follows:

 1. Download S3QL from https://bitbucket.org/nikratio/s3ql/downloads
 2. Unpack it into a folder of your choice
 3. Run `python3 setup.py build_ext --inplace` to build S3QL.
-4. Run `python3 runtests.py tests` to run a self-test.
+4. Run `python3 -m pytest tests/` to run a self-test.
 If this fails, ask for help on the `mailing list
    <http://groups.google.com/group/s3ql>`_ or report a bug in the
    `issue tracker <https://bitbucket.org/nikratio/s3ql/issues>`_.